inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

 ### Most valuable output

-The most valuable output of our application is the detection and classification of an insect from the image provided by the user.
+The most valuable output of our application is the classification of an insect from the image provided by the user.

 ## Deployment plan